Desbeers/Chord-Provider/README.md

 ### visionOS

 - Currently `DocumentGroup` is partly broken.
-Resizing the window does not really work.
-(Xcode 15.3).
+Resizing the window does not really work and closing the PDF quickview will close the whole document.
+(Xcode 15.4).
 - It is the future; however, not yet.
 - It is not tested on a real device.